Sylvester107/UNO-AI-Algorithm/docs/pages/result.md

 ## Demo

-here is a demo of our algorithm playing the game
+Here is a demo of our algorithm playing the game
+We played 1 round with num_simulations = 50 for faster game play
+It won!!

 <iframe width="560" height="315"
 src="https://youtu.be/5Gujk1apuf4"
 title="YouTube video player"